 - have technical and customer-focussed operational support in place

 - have implemented pro-active monitoring methods that monitor system performance, optimise the code and ensure the service remains secure.

-Before starting Live, revisit Beta to ensure there are no outstanding technical/non-technical issues.
+Before starting the Live phase, revisit the Beta phase to ensure there are no outstanding technical/non-technical issues.

 The team construct should be well known by now.
-As Live is a repeat of all previous phases see Building a UCD Team to obtain the resources required.
+As Live is a repeat of all previous phases see Building a UCD team for resources.

 - Does the service meet all security standards?

 - Is operational support in place for the new service?

 - Has an assessment against the Digital Service Standard been done?